-Much of the reporting of alienation has focussed on 16. economic and social problems: greater unemployment (largely unknown pre-80s on anything other than a low scale in Protestant areas), TSN, MBW and IFI seen as "Catholic support programmes".
-There may well be both an ignorance and an envy factor at play here: ignorance that disadvantage still does bear more severely on Catholic communities and also of what the Government is doing for Protestant communities through, eg, MBW; and resentful envy at the greater relative success Catholic of communities in accessing Government and IFI funding (the widely-attested reason for which includes relatively less developed structures in Protestant areas.
-These largely stem from the individualist nature of Protestantism and that community's past reliance on more conventional social and economic structures).
+- 16. Much of the reporting of alienation has focussed on economic and social problems: greater unemployment (largely unknown pre-80s on anything other than a low scale in Protestant areas), TSN, MBW and IFI seen as "Catholic support programmes".
+There may well be both an ignorance and an envy factor at play here: ignorance that disadvantage still does bear more severely on Catholic communities and also of what the Government is doing for Protestant communities through, eg, MBW; and resentful envy at the greater relative success of Catholic communities in accessing Government and IFI funding (the widely-attested reason for which includes relatively less developed structures in Protestant areas.
+These largely stem from the individualist nature of Protestantism and that community's past reliance on more conventional social and economic structures). - 17.
+But there is major Protestant deprivation.
+A few indicators of male unemployment in mainly Protestant wards in Belfast illustrate this: